“The land is so barren and the passes so high that only our fiercest enemies or our best friends would want to visit us.”

 1. The group size will be limited to 16 participants

 2. Ladakh is a high altitude region.
 Before traveling, we can never say if an individual is susceptible to altitude sickness or not, irrespective of the age.
 We usually advise to take a dose of Diamox two days before reaching Leh, but we also suggest to consult to your doctor if you need Diamox or not or any side-effects it might have on your body.
-We carry oxygen cylinders with us for any emergency case.

 3.We condemn the consumption of alcohol or smoking during the trip because makes the body dehydrate resulting in fatigue, headaches and breathlessness at high altitudes.